steve1281/cppluasdl_udemy/README.md

 ```

-### files included with course
+### Files included with course

 ```
 A large number of assets are provided with the course.
 The lua and glm files are included.
-(I am not familair with glm, but I see some vector/matrix stuff in there) A Makefile ( a simple one) is provided.
+A Makefile ( a simple one) is provided.
+Assets (images, sounds, fonts) are provided.

-When learning this course, you probably want to start with the professors zip file and expand on it.
+When learning this course, start with the professors zip file and expand on it.
 ```

-## pausing to create a git repo now...
+## Create a git repo

 ```
 we have a starting point for the project at this point, so I will create the initial git repo